PennyLaneAI/pennylane/doc/introduction/compiling_circuits.rst

 When given an observable that is a linear combination of Pauli words, it can therefore be useful to find such groups in order to optimize the number of circuit runs.

-This can be done with the :func:`~.pennylane.group_observables` function:
+This can be done with the :func:`~.pennylane.grouping.group_observables` function:

 >>> obs = [qml.PauliY(0), qml.PauliX(0) @ qml.PauliX(1), qml.PauliZ(1)]
 >>> coeffs = [1.43, 4.21, 0.97]